OneAPI (compute acceleration)

-oneAPI is an open standard for a unified application programming interface intended to be used across different compute accelerator (coprocessor) architectures, including GPUs, AI accelerators and field-programmable gate arrays.
-It is intended to eliminate the need for developers to maintain separate code bases, multiple programming languages, and different tools and workflows for each architecture.
+oneAPI is an open standard, adopted by Intel, for a unified application programming interface (API) intended to be used across different computing accelerator (coprocessor) architectures, including GPUs, AI accelerators and field-programmable gate arrays.
+It is intended to eliminate the need for developers to maintain separate code bases, multiple programming languages, tools, and workflows for each architecture.

-The oneAPI specification
+oneAPI competes with other GPU computing stacks: CUDA by Nvidia and ROCm by AMD.

+Specification

 The oneAPI specification extends existing developer programming models to enable multiple hardware architectures through a data-parallel language, a set of library APIs, and a low-level hardware interface to support cross-architecture programming.
 It builds upon industry standards and provides an open, cross-platform developer stack.

 Data Parallel C++

-DPC++ is an open, cross-architecture language built upon the ISO C++ and Khronos Group SYCL standards.
-DPC++ is an implementation of SYCL with extensions that are proposed for inclusion in future revisions of the SYCL standard.
-An example of this is the contribution of unified shared memory, group algorithms and sub-groups to SYCL 2020.
+DPC++ is a programming language implementation of oneAPI, built upon the ISO C++ and Khronos Group SYCL standards.
+DPC++ is an implementation of SYCL with extensions that are proposed for inclusion in future revisions of the SYCL standard, including: unified shared memory, group algorithms, and sub-groups.

-oneAPI libraries
+Libraries

-The set of APIs spans several domains that benefit from acceleration, including libraries for linear algebra math, deep learning, machine learning, video processing, and others.
+The set of APIs spans several domains, including libraries for linear algebra, deep learning, machine learning, video processing, and others.

-The source code of most implementations of the above libraries is available on GitHub.
+The source code of parts of the above libraries is available on GitHub.

-The oneAPI documentation also lists the "Level Zero" API defining the low-level direct-to-metal interfaces and a set or ray tracing components with its own APIs.
+The oneAPI documentation also lists the "Level Zero" API defining the low-level direct-to-metal interfaces and a set of ray tracing components with its own APIs.

+Licensing

+The licensing of oneAPI components falls into three major categories: open‑source permissive licences, proprietary vendor licences, and hybrid models that combine elements of both.
+Here an overview of some components:

+Permissive open‑source licences

+These licences (for example the Apache License 2.0) allow broad rights such as use, modification, distribution (in source or binary form) and carry OSI‑approval.
+Many oneAPI libraries use such licences, enabling community contribution and redistribution under minimal restriction.